j-hunter/frc-team342-programming-lessons/gettingstarted/README.md

 TODO python

+# Pi/roborio/git linux shell basics

+include a tutorial of basic commands.

+Eg:

+* exit

+* cat

+* vi and vim and nano and emacs

+* less

+* tail

+* more

+* grep

+* cd

+* TODO most coreutils?

+TODO Very basic introduction to working with the linux command line, which is occasionally useful for working with some lower level configuration details.

-# Opencv
+## Opencv

+Opencv is used on a pi with the python opencv bindings.

 TODO Used for object detection and other image processing. slightly advanced concept.

-# Pi/roborio/git shell linux

-TODO Very basic introduction to working with the linux command line, which is occasionally useful for working with some lower level configuration details.